jwoo24/-JihyeWoo--ProgVisFA20/hw2/README.md

-[Week3] hw2: Bar chart using my own data
+[Week3] Homework 2
 ===
-Hello
+Bar chart using my own data
 ---

+The attached visualization is a bar chart that shows my monthly number of steps per day.
+The chart was created based on data from the Health app on my iPhone.
+I used a d3.scaleBand and d3.scaleLinear to design a chart efficiently.

+Here is an image of how that displays.

 <img src="https://github.com/jwoo24/JihyeWoo-ProgVisFA20/blob/master/hw2/hw2_screenshot.png?raw=true">